 Are you stuck in a rut?
 Not feeling quite like yourself?
 Or maybe you feel a general sense of being unwell.
 When it comes to feeling healthy, we need to consider the physical, mental, and social aspects of our lives.
 Yes, I’m talking about looking at the whole picture.

-So where do we start?
+So, where do we start?

-1. Drink more water.
+1. Drink more water

 Being dehydrated can negatively impact everything from your mental focus to energy and metabolism.
-One trick I use to stay hydrated is to keep a 1 liter water bottle on-the-go and aim to drink at least two per day.
-Having a 1 liter bottle makes it much easier to track water consumption, compared to having a glass here and there, hoping you are getting enough.
+One trick I use to stay hydrated is to keep a 1-liter water bottle on-the-go and aim to drink at least two per day.
+Having a 1-liter bottle makes it much easier to track water consumption, compared to having a glass here and there, hoping you are getting enough.

-2. Schedule workouts.
+2. Schedule workouts

-To really get that booty in gear, sign up for longer fitness programs, like an 8-week bootcamp.
-These run on a schedule, which will allow you to plan ahead and ensure you fit in a workout instead of leaving it up to a time that is convenient (and then making excuses to not go).
+To really get that booty in gear, sign up for longer fitness programs, like an eight-week virtual bootcamp.
+These run on a schedule, which will allow you to plan ahead and ensure you fit in a workout instead of leaving it up to a time that is convenient (and then making excuses to not follow through).

-3. Go to bed earlier.
+3. Go to bed earlier

-4. Dry brush your skin.
+4. Dry brush your skin

 Dry skin brushing is an incredible daily health-boosting practice to work into either your morning or evening routine.
-Not only does it smooth, exfoliate and detoxify your skin, but also supports the lymphatic system, increases energy, reduces cellulite and improves blood flow.
+Not only does it smooth, exfoliate, and detoxify your skin, but also supports the lymphatic system, increases energy, reduces cellulite, and improves blood flow.
 All you need is a brush with firm bristles and a handle.

-5. Make a meal plan.
+5. Make a meal plan

 When you set aside a few minutes at the start of the week to create a healthy meal plan, you set yourself up to feel incredible.
 If you are new to meal planning, start small.
 Even if you only prepare one healthy meal and snack at the beginning of the week, it will help save you from unnecessary spending and making poor food choices.
 Not so savvy in the kitchen?
 Try a meal delivery service.
-They do cost significantly more than buying your own groceries, but are usually cheaper and healthier than eating out every meal.
+They do cost significantly more than buying your own groceries but are usually cheaper and healthier than eating out every meal.

 6. Eat more greens

-7. Eat more healthy fats.
+7. Eat more healthy fats

 Upping your fat consumption can help fight depression, improve your cognitive function, strengthen your bones and decrease your risk of disease (just to name a few).
-My favorite healthy fat sources are avocado, eggs, olive oil, coconut oil, fish and nut butters.
+My favorite healthy fat sources are avocado, eggs, olive oil, coconut oil, fish, and nut butters.

-8. Up your fiber intake.
+8. Up your fiber intake

 How does your house smell when you forget to take the trash out for a few days?
 This is exactly how your body feels when you, ahem, forget to take your own trash out.
 Fiber is imperative to keep things moving along our digestive tract and into “elimination station.”
-Up your fiber intake with things like ground flax seed, beans, raspberries, almonds, and kale.
+Up your fiber intake with things like ground flaxseed, beans, raspberries, almonds, and kale.

-9. Drink a smoothie.
+9. Drink a smoothie

 Smoothies are the best way to quickly get your fill of all the important nutrients like greens, fat, and fiber.
 Try swapping out one meal or snack per day with a smoothie.
 Breakfast is a great smoothie meal as it can be made in minutes and can travel on-the-go.
 You can even make “smoothie packs” in advance to save you even more time.
 Portion out all the ingredients into containers or ziplock bags, dump into the blender, and add liquid when you are ready to enjoy.

-10. Take 5 minutes to de-stress.
+10. Take 5 minutes to de-stress

 Yes, just five minutes.
 It can make a world of difference.
 Try developing a meditation practice—all you need is a quiet place and a chair or floor.
 Minimize distractions, get comfortable, and sit quietly for five minutes.
 Focus on your breath and breath slowly in and out of your nose.
 When your mind begins to wander, bring your focus back to your breath.